smallhadroncollider/taskell/roadmap.md

 - Add due dates to tasks with `d`
 - URL field - plus config to run specific command when selected (e.g. `open -a Chrome.app #{url}`)
 - Should change list numbering to letters when in move list mode
-- If column width is more than the screen width then padding and width should be reduced so that it fits (within reason)
 - Add Trello import
-- Copy and paste
-    * List titles
-    * Search

 ## In Progress